LiveUI/FTCoreText/README.md

 ## Notes

 1. Demo app requires iOS 14.0+.
-The Swift package targets iOS 13.0+ and macOS 10.15+.
+The Swift package targets iOS 14.0+ and macOS 10.15+.
 2. Although `FTCoreTextView` uses an HTML-like markup, only the tags and attributes described above are supported.

-## Contact

-FTCoreText is developed by LiveUI & [manGoweb](http://www.mangoweb.cz/en).
-Please [drop us an email](mailto:open-source@mangoweb.cz) to let us know you how you are using this component.

 ## License